Will Smith will not be able to attend the Oscars for a decade due to the slap | Mexico | America Edition

 For its part, the American magazine Us Weekly assures that the actor’s wife, Jada Pinkett-Smith, considers that her husband’s reaction was “exaggerated”, according to sources close to the marriage.

-At the gala, Chris Rock took the stage at the Dolby Theater to present the Oscar for best documentary and made a joke about the shaved head Pinkett-Smith, who has publicly acknowledged that he suffers from alopecia, comparing her to Lieutenant O’Neil from the movie by Ridley Scott.
+At the gala, Chris Rock took the stage at the Dolby Theater to present the Oscar for Best Documentary and made a joke about Pinkett-Smith’s shaved head, who has publicly acknowledged that he suffers from alopecia, comparing her to Lieutenant O’Neil from the movie. by Ridley Scott.

 After Pinkett-Smith briefly closed her eyes in annoyance, her husband got up from his seat and walked onto the stage to slap Rock in the face.